 When Paula became a Maryland Bar member she was working in a criminal defense firm in Greenbelt owned by Richard P. Arnold.
 She knew she wanted to practice estate planning and elder law and tried on her own at first, with the support of Richard.
 Paula soon realized that she needed to practice in a firm whose sole focus was on estate planning in order to have access to the resources needed to become proficient in this area of the law.
 Her experiences in those firms gave her a wealth of knowledge which fueled her passion to be an estate planning and elder law attorney, but on her client’s terms.

-Paula and her husband, Evan, live in Anne Arundel County with their beloved pets, Picasso and Daisy.
+Paula and her husband, Evan, live in Anne Arundel County with their beloved pets, Picasso, Daisy and Jasmine.
 The memories of Cleo and Elmer also live on.

 I’ve been practicing law for almost 10 years now and have a lot of knowledge in this area of the law.
 At only 37, I also understand how important it is to continue to learn and grow and because of that energy, I am able to offer services on a short timeline.